21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 Two people hammock does become handy in the Rockies:

 You can hang it anywhere, and there are so many spots to do so.
 Our one cost $120 but it was totally worth it.

 - Warm clothes are always good to have as it can get cold in the mountains.
 We were prepared for all seasons.
 Even when the sun is out, it can be chilly in some places.

 - Hiking boots are a must.
 You need proper hiking shoes for the trips in the mountains.
 There is no way runners would do.

 - For exact equipment needed depending on the season go to this awesome article.

 We hope you enjoyed this article and got some useful information.
 Please make sure to comment and share this.

-We made this epic Pinterest image for you.
-Make sure to pin it to your boards.
-Thanks:
+We made this Pinterest image for you.
+Make sure to pin it to your Canadian Rockies road trip board.